A TWEED Heads man is one of scores of people involved in a class action against a telco that allegedly misled businesses across Australia.

 “I thought the equipment was free and if I had been told the circumstances I would never have taken it.
 I told them they could have the equipment back.”

 Ms Magasdi said the claim was against Thomas Ford Trading, trading as Fresh Telecoms, Bower Finance Pty Ltd, Technology Leasing Limited, David Beat (a major shareholder of Bower Finance) and Thomas Ford (director of Fresh Telecoms).

 She encouraged any other businesses that may have been caught out to contact her through the Attwood Marshall website under Telecommunications Class Action heading.

 She also said she was preparing to launch similar actions against other telecommunication and leasing companies involving similar activities.

 If you have been the victim of this sort of scam, you may be able to join our current Federal Court class action.
 Or we might be able to link you with other clients to commence new class proceedings.

-Simply complete our online Questionnaire (click link below) and one of our lawyers will contact you immediately.
 You should contact us even if you already have legal representation.
 Our lawyers will be able to explain the benefits of joining forces with others via class action litigation.